My Loveliest Annabel Lou,

 This love note is perfect for you—

 —Patrick Murtha, Saint Marys, Kansas

 Congratulations to Patrick Murtha!
-For his poem describing the illustration by Dick Sargent, Patrick wins $100—and our gratitude for a job well done.
+For his poem describing the illustration by Dick Sargent, Patrick wins a cash prize—and our gratitude for a job well done.

 If you’d like to enter the Limerick Laughs Contest for our upcoming issue, you can submit your limerick via the entry form here.